 In accordance with the Illinois Victims Economic Security and Safety Act (VESSA) of 2003, leave shall be granted to an employee who is a victim of domestic or sexual violence or who has a family or household member who is a victim.
 Family or household member means a spouse, parent, son, daughter, and persons jointly residing in the same household.
 Parent means the biological parent of an employee or an individual who stood in loco parentis to an employee when the employee was a son or daughter.
 Son or daughter means a biological, adopted, or foster child, a stepchild, a legal ward, or a child of a person standing in loco parentis, who is under 18 years of age, or is 18 years of age or older and incapable of self-care because of a mental or physical disability.

-All employees are eligible for 12 workweeks of leave during any 12-month period.
+All employees are eligible for up to 12 workweeks of leave during any 12-month period (depending on size of the company).
+All employees are entitled to at least 4 weeks of leave under VESSA.
 The initial 12-month period is measured forward from the date the employee first takes VESSA leave.
 The next 12-

 month period begins the first time VESSA leave is taken after completion of any previous 12-month period.
 This Act does not create a right for the employee to take a leave that exceeds the leave time allowed under, or in addition to, the leave time permitted by the Family and Medical Leave Act.
 For employees on VESSA leave who are also eligible for FMLA leave, VESSA leave time is not in addition to the 12-week FMLA entitlement when the reason for VESSA leave also qualifies under FMLA, but depletes the 12-week FMLA entitlement when used.
 An employee who may have exhausted all available leave under FMLA, for a purpose other than that which is available under VESSA, remains eligible for leave under VESSA.